Universal Periodic Review – MEDIA BRIEF

 To access national report, compilation of UN information, and summary of stakeholders’ information, visit

-Honduras page on UPR website.
+the Honduras page on UPR website.

 Namibia, Paraguay, Republic of Korea.